-10 The Commission on Scottish Devolution (2009) Serving Scotland Better: Scotland and the United Kingdom in the 21st Century.
+&lt;sup>10 The Commission on Scottish Devolution (2009) Serving Scotland Better: Scotland and the United Kingdom in the 21st Century.

-11 The report of the Richard Commission (2004) Commission on the powers and electoral arrangements of the National Assembly for Wales.
+&lt;sup>11 The report of the Richard Commission (2004) Commission on the powers and electoral arrangements of the National Assembly for Wales.

-12 Papers include Aa summary of our questionnaire responses; Hhistory of devolution in Wales; Ecurrent devolution settlements in the United Kingdom; and International evidence.
+&lt;sup>12 Papers include a summary of our questionnaire responses; history of devolution in Wales; current devolution settlements in the United Kingdom; and International evidence.

 - 1.5.1 We were as open and transparent as possible about our work and approached our task in a consensual manner.
 We were also determined to produce an evidence-based report likely to command a wide degree of support.
-We received over two-hundred200two-hundred written submissions and over 500five hundredfive-hundred questionnaire responses; we met over-400 four hundredfour hundred people at public events; our opinion poll covered 2000two-thousand-two-thousand-two-thousand-people across Wales; and we took oral evidence from a large number of interested organisations and experts. - 1.5.2 We should like to thank most warmly all who engaged with us throughout both parts of our work.
+We received over two hundred written submissions and over five hundred questionnaire responses; we met over four hundred people at public events; our opinion poll covered two thousand people across Wales; and we took oral evidence from a large number of interested organisations and experts. - 1.5.2 We should like to thank most warmly all who engaged with us throughout both parts of our work.
 The views submitted to us have been extremely valuable in helping us reach recommendations that are evidence based, and that, we believe, are likely to command a wide degree of support.